-Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!
+Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch in 2023, and do it right!

 When I decided I wanted to start a blog, I had no idea what I was doing.